HomeHome Breadcrumb Separator Blog Breadcrumb Separator Davos 2025: Five ways to stand out with your thought leadership

 So as geopolitical tensions grow, we expect businesses’ response to political risk to be a critical topic at Davos.
 Businesses can lead on this by assigning responsibility for political risk to an internal influential executive.
 Other ideas include ‘war-gaming’ different scenarios and strategies to expose weaknesses in contingency plans, as well as collaborating with peers as companies seek the knowledge they need to move ahead with confidence.

-Peter Elkins, Group Editor, Professional Services
+Peter Elkins, Group Editor, Leadership & Strategic Innovation

 2. Sustainability: the rising pressure of regulations